aspnetzero/documents/docs/en/Getting-Started-Angular-Merged.md

 yarn
 ```

-Then, run the following command to create dynamic bundles:
+Then, run the following command to create dynamic bundles *(Only require in the first time you download the project or when you update dynamic bundles)*:

 ```bash
 npm run create-dynamic-bundles